scott-griffiths/bitstring/doc/introduction.rst

 Note that some types need a length to be specified, some don't need one, and others can infer the length from the value.

-Another way to create a bitstring is via the ``pack`` function, which packs multiple values accoring to a given format.
+Another way to create a bitstring is via the ``pack`` function, which packs multiple values according to a given format.
 See the entry on :func:`pack` for more information.

 .. _auto_init: